Why Teach History Day?

 - Students learn historical thinking skills, and dive deep into historical content.

-- The program foster cooperative learning across disciplines.
+- The program fosters cooperative learning across disciplines.

 - With over 400 teachers doing History Day across the state, there are many opportunities to network with your peers.

-In addition to these benefits, evaluation findings show that History Day impact on students:
+In addition to these benefits, evaluation findings show that History Day has a positive impact on students:

 - 88 percent of students at the Regional competition were more interested in History Day compared to other classroom assignments.